10 Fun Things to Do in the Artsy Town of Sebastopol

 Things To Do

-Sebastopol is a small town in Sonoma County once known mostly for its apples and plums, but today it is recognized as an off-beat destination for creativity and art, farm-to-table cuisine, small-production wineries and vineyards, and a community that enjoys a more DIY approach to life away from the city.
+Sebastopol is a small town in Sonoma County once known mostly for its apples and plums.
+Today, however, it is recognized as an off-beat destination for creativity and art, farm-to-table cuisine, small-production wineries and vineyards, and a community that enjoys a more DIY approach to life away from the city.
 All of those things are precisely why it’s such a great place to visit.
 Here are our top picks of what to do on a getaway to this Northern California gem.

 Go wine tasting at Sonoma County wineries